ibm-bluemix-mobile-services/bms-clientsdk-swift-push/README.md

 ##### bluemixRegion

-- Specifies the location where the app hosted.
-You can use one of three values - `BMSClient.Region.usSouth`, `BMSClient.Region.unitedKingdom` and `BMSClient.Region.sydney`.
+- Specifies the location where the application is hosted.
+You can use following values
+  * `BMSClient.Region.usSouth`
+  * `BMSClient.Region.unitedKingdom`
+  * `BMSClient.Region.sydney`

 #### Initializing the Push SDK

- Initialize the `BMSPushClient`  following way,
+ Initialize the `BMSPushClient` :

 ```
 BMSPushClient.sharedInstance.initializeWithAppGUID(appGUID: "your push appGUID", clientSecret:"your push client secret")